usdoj-crt/beta-ada/_pages/ai-guidance.md

 Examples of accommodations include allowing use of assistive equipment, modifying policies, or making other changes to the way the hiring process or job is performed.

->For example, if a city government uses an online interview program that does not work with a blind applicant’s computer screen-reader program, the government must provide a reasonable accommodation for the interview, such as an accessible version of the program,1 unless it would create an undue hardship for the city government.
+>For example, if a city government uses an online interview program that does not work with a blind applicant’s computer screen-reader program, the government must provide a reasonable accommodation for the interview, such as an accessible version of the program<sup id="fnref:7"><a href="#fn:7" class="footnote" rel="footnote">7</a></sup>,unless it would create an undue hardship for the city government.

 Some examples of practices that employers using hiring technologies may need to implement to ensure that applicants receive needed reasonable accommodations include: